n8n-io/n8n-docs/docs/doc2/keyboard.md

 **Enter Key**:

-The Enter Key will work for Exporting the document if there is no exception in the document i.e. Validation Required for the fields.
+The Enter Key will work for exporting the document if there is no exception in the document i.e. Validation Required for the fields.

 **Arrow-Down-Key**: